-A not-too-sweet treat that’s bursting with colour and flavour!
+A not-too-sweet treat bursting with colour and flavour!

 My mom has always had a rhubarb patch and even at age 90 she continues to tend it with great success.
 I didn’t much care for rhubarb’s tart flavour as a very young child, but I grew to love it and still adore it now.
 This cake is easy to make yet looks impressive and its taste is absolutely fantastic.
 It’s wonderful as a dessert but would be right at home at a fancy tea party, brunch or even a bridal or baby shower.
 Select the reddest rhubarb stalks you can find, for maximum visual appeal.
-If you are a fan of rhubarb, as I am, check out my rhubarb recipe roundup for lots more inspiration.
+If you are a fan of rhubarb, as I am, use the search facility on this site to check out my other rhubarb recipes for lots more inspiration.

 - 1/2 pound (225 g) fresh rhubarb, ends trimmed